star2star/material-ui-schema-form/README.md

 # react-schema-form

-This library is an ongoing re-write of Network New Technologies' [react-schema-form](https://github.com/networknt/react-schema-form).
+This library is an ongoing re-write of Jeanlescure's [material-ui-schema-form](https://github.com/jeanlescure/material-ui-schema-form).

 **Why re-write?**